Resources for Parents & Families

 In study abroad, as in other settings, parents, guardians, and families can play an important role in the health and safety of participants by helping them make decisions and by influencing their behavior overseas.
 Parents/guardians/families should:

-- Keep in touch with the participant.
+- Keep in touch with the student.

-These examples may help illustrate the options:
+These examples may help to illustrate the options:

 Impact of Study Abroad